Weather essentials for pesticide application

 Field tests indicate that the greatest drift deposits occurred with relatively high wind speeds, coupled with a temperature inversion and spray in the small droplet spectra (about 200μm) (Bird 1995).

-It is essential that all spray-rig operators understand how to recognise, and respond to, these weather factors to minimise the risk of spray drift and maximise the potential for the pesticide to reach the appropriate target.
+Applicators and advisers need to be able to recognise and respond to all weather factors so that they can make timely adjustments to spray practices to minimise the risk of spray drift and maximise the potential for the pesticide to reach the appropriate target.

 Want to link to this publication?